From http://projects.propublica.org/docdollars. © Copyright 2013 Pro Publica Inc.

 - Allergan first reported payments in 2010 but later removed some payments from its website.
 Those payments are not included in this database.
 Allergan also reports in ranges and does not break out specific spending on each category.

 - Johnson & Johnson's report includes the payments disclosed separately by four of its subsidiaries.
-They release information on different schedules.

 - Lilly combines business travel and educational items/gifts in one category and does not break apart the value of each.

 - Novartis changed its reporting period from fiscal year to calendar year, so there is no data displayed for Q4 2011.